SOS (SZA album): Promotion

-SZA sporadically released music over a two-plus year period as she continued to perfect her album and push back on release dates.
+SZA sporadically released music over a two-plus year period as she continued to work on the album and push back on release dates.
 Releasing music videos for these singles, the second half of the video teasers for her next single would play at the end.
+Every single from SOS, but "Shirt", reached the top 10 of the Billboard Hot 100—"Good Days", "I Hate U", "Nobody Gets Me", the chart-topping "Kill Bill", and "Snooze".
 At the end of a teaser video titled "PSA" released on her 33rd birthday, a message written in Morse code can be seen, which after being translated spells out "S.O.S.".
 In an interview with Billboard released on November 16, 2022, SZA confirmed the theories about the album title and release date in December 2022.
 She further admitted to feeling "stressed" about meeting the release deadline.

 SZA promoted the album on the December 3, 2022, episode of NBC's Saturday Night Live as a musical guest.
 She performed live the single "Shirt" and the at-the-time unreleased track "Blind", which she previously teased.
 On December 5, she posted a snippet of a song titled "Nobody Gets Me".
 A few hours later, she posted the tracklist of the album on her Twitter.
 "Kill Bill" and "Nobody Gets Me" were promoted to US contemporary hit radio on January 10, 2023.